emw7/flexms/extra/doc/Logging/README.md

 ## log-on-thread

-**ATTENTION**: even if this feature has been designed to improve the performance, it has not been benchmarked so there is not proof that enabling it actually improves the performance.
+**ATTENTION**: even if this feature has been designed to improve the performance, it has not been benchmarked, so there is no proof that enabling it actually improves the performance.

 Log on thread is a feature that, if enabled, actual invocation of SLF4J is delegated, by log event, to a thread.
 This feature has been designed to improve the performance as actual printing